 Single Leg Bridge

-BENEFITS: Glutes, Back, Hamstrings, Core, Back, Stability
+BENEFITS & MUSCLES WORKED: Glutes, Hips, Back, Hamstrings, Core, Lower Back, Erector Spinae, Stability

-Slide one leg down to the floor so it is straight with toes pointing up.
+START POSITION: Get into the Classic Pilates Start Position.
+Slide one leg down to the floor so that it is straight, with your toes pointing up.

 NOTES: Difficulty Rating: 60%